Unlock seamless workflows and faster delivery with our latest releases - Join the deep dive

 Set up a blog post route in Astro

-When you use the minimal template, your Astro site has only one route: an index page.
+When you selected the Empty template while creating this project, your Astro site was generated with only one route: an index page.
 To surface posts on our site, you'll want to create routes for each post.
-They exist as files on the file system and are picked up by Astro as routes.
+In Astro, routes exist as files on the file system in src/pages and are picked up by Astro as routes.

 You could manually create routes for each post, but your posts are dynamic: when everything is up and running, you probably want to publish new content without pushing code.
 Astro, like most web frameworks, offers dynamic routing to make your life easier: you can create one route to catch them all using parameters.

-In your blog's schema, every post has a slug, the unique bit of the URL (eg “hello-world” for your “Hello world” post.
-To use a slug parameter in the route, you must wrap it in the filename brackets.
-So, if you want our posts to be on /post/name, you need to create a folder called post, which contains a file named [slug].astro.
+In your blog's schema, every post has a slug, the unique bit of the URL (eg “hello-world” for your “Hello world” post).
+To use a slug parameter in the route, you must wrap the filename in brackets.
+So, if you want your posts route to be /post/slug, you need to create a folder called post, which contains a file named [slug].astro.

-In that file, you need to export a function called getStaticPaths that returns an array of objects.
+In [slug].astro, you need to export a function called getStaticPaths that returns an array of objects.
 In our case, at the minimum, each object needs to include slug in its params.
 To get started, use this as the contents of your [slug].astro file:

 ---